Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

-\paragraph{Representation of the Target Variable as Raw Score.} After establishing the appropriate temporal granularity and confirming the feasibility of this study, we further analyzed the dataset to understand the distribution of \textit{Maintained} scores across repositories.
-Specifically, we examined the monthly distribution of \textit{Maintained} scores from 2021 to 2023.
-Previous studies and our own experiments report a highly skewed distribution of \textit{Maintained} scores across the entire PyPI ecosystem~\cite{zahan2023openssf, replication_package}.
-Rather than artificially re-balancing this distribution we restrict our analysis to the most central libraries in the ecosystem as measured by PageRank.
-Focusing on the top 1\% of libraries captures those repositories where maintenance activities have the greatest impact on the ecosystem, while empirically exhibiting a less extreme distribution of \textit{Maintained} scores.
+After establishing the temporal granularity and providing evidence for the feasibility of the study, we analyzed the distribution of \textit{Maintained} scores across the 4,010 repositories by examining their monthly values from 2021 to 2023.
+Prior work and our experiments report a highly skewed distribution of \textit{Maintained} scores in the PyPI ecosystem~\cite{zahan2023openssf, replication_package}.
+Instead of artificially re-balancing the data, we focus on the most central libraries ranked by PageRank.
+Restricting the analysis to the top 1\% captures the most impactful repositories while leading to a less extreme distribution.
 Within this subset, the remaining skew is still concentrated at the extremes.
-Therefore, we further exclude repositories that remained exclusively at scores of 0 or 10 throughout the observation period.
-This filtering step reduces the dataset from 4,010 to 3,220 repositories.
+Thus, we exclude repositories that consistently exhibit scores of 0 or 10 from model training and evaluation, reducing the dataset from 4,010 to 3,220 repositories.

-Figure~\ref{fig:rel_Distribution_Score_Time} visualizes the relative distribution of OpenSSF \textit{Maintained} scores across all analyzed repositories between 2021 to 2023.
-Each colored band represents the proportion of repositories assigned a specific score between 0 and 10 at a given month.
-The plot reveals that the largest proportions of repositories are concentrated at scores of 0 and 10, together accounting for approximately 66\% of all observations.
-Scores in the mid-range appear considerably less frequent, collectively representing about 34\%.
-Compared to related work, we were able to reduce the ratio of repositories with a \textit{Maintained} score of~0 from 75.9\% to~34\%~\cite{zahan2022weak}.
-Consequently, the dataset exhibits a more balanced and temporally stable distribution of maintenance activity levels, providing a solid basis to start the subsequent forecasting tasks.
+Figure~\ref{fig:rel_Distribution_Score_Time} shows the temporal distribution of \textit{Maintained} scores between 2021 and 2023.
+The largest proportions occur at scores of 0 and 10, accounting for approximately 66\% of observations, while mid-range scores represent about 34\%.
+Compared to related work, the proportion of repositories with a score of 0 is reduced from 75.9\% to 34\%~\cite{zahan2022weak}.
+Overall, this results in a more balanced and temporally stable distribution of maintenance activity levels, providing a solid basis for subsequent forecasting tasks.